hermesthecat/android-nomad-gateway-main/README.md

-# Incoming SMS, Calls & Notifications Gateway
+# Hermes Gateway - Incoming SMS, Calls & Notifications Gateway

 This is a free, open-source Android app that automatically forwards incoming SMS messages, phone calls, and push notifications to specified URLs as JSON via HTTP POST.

+> **Note**: This project was formerly known as "Android Nomad Gateway" and has been rebranded to "Hermes Gateway" with package name `com.keremgok.hermesgateway`.

 ## Features